 We support, promote, give voice and empower refugee children through the power of artistic expression.

 Founder, Aysha Turgut relocated from New York City to Istanbul to discover her cultural heritage and to live life from another perspective.
-While continuing her academic career teaching art history at a local university, the Syrian civil war began leading to hundreds and thousands of refugees flooding the country.
+Soon the Syrian civil war began leading to hundreds and thousands of refugees flooding the country.
 The more children she saw aimlessly walking around begging, or doing menial jobs such as selling bottled water in the streets, the more immersed she became with the idea of helping them directly, giving them voice so that others would know about their plight and join her as part of the solution.

 After visiting a few camps to see what was needed, she immediately raised money from her friends for art supplies.
 The first session was held in a makeshift tent, and was a success.
 As soon as the kids received colored markers and paper, an instant emotional outpouring of images of homes, hearts, tanks and maimed stick figures, came to life, and one by one each child stood up to show off their work and be heard.

 Camp Art Project was founded shortly thereafter with the mission of restoring refugee children's trust and dignity in the world through the power of artistic activity, a powerful and proven healing modality.

 What started off as an experiment is now a growing movement of the arts for long term support in international humanitarian action.
 In collaboration with New York University and local partners in Turkey, the art program aims to not only heal, but to empower refugee children with the critical skills needed to build resilience; allowing them to successfully integrate into their communities and attain mastery over their lives.

 Did you know?